The Best Stainless Steel Milk Frothing Pitchers in 2020

 I will explain the reasons for my selections in full detail below.

-I used an as my everyday pitcher for many years to serve up the microfoam for my morning coffees (there is also a 20 ounce version but the small capacity version is fine for my needs).
-It's a solid and practical product, nothing super fancy, but great value for money.
+I used an as my everyday pitcher for several years to serve up the microfoam for my morning coffees (there is also a 20 ounce version but the small capacity version is fine for my everyday needs).
+It's a basic, solid and practical product, nothing super fancy, but great value for money and fine for personal use (I have something more stylish for guests and dinner parties).
 Update International EP-12

-- Affordable product that offers excellent value for money.
+- Very affordable product that offers excellent value for money.

 - Solid stainless steel construction makes it durable and attractive.